V-Squared/V-Squared.github.io/plan/flow/publishing/classeur-manual.md

 ## Tutorial Publishing

-__Note:__ I will write it if later after going through the editing process of the first pass.
+__Note:__ I will write it later after going through the editing process of the first pass.

 # Remaining Mysteries

 ## Export Pandoc TOC
 I found no way to export the TOC.
 Since we need to export the ToC, this would have been useful.
 We are now using HTML export and manually copy paste the ToC from the HTML source.
-A bit crude and a pain to describe in a manual, but works.
+A bit crude and a pain to describe in a manual, but it works.

 # Modes